 Hanoi – the charming capital of Vietnam – is a city lost in time but quickly finding its queer feet.

 While the traffic is still some of the worst we have seen in the world, travelers to Hanoi will fall in love with this eclectic mix of old and new, where you can spend the day exploring local markets and temples before sipping sunset cocktails in a high-rise sky bar then dancing the night away.

-Not only is Hanoi getting a cosmopolitan facelift, but there is a raising rainbow in Vietnam as the government has rapidly changed its attitudes on the LGBT community from condemnation a decade ago to today allowing pride parades, gay weddings, the right to change legal gender and gay and lesbians serve openly in the military.
+Not only is Hanoi getting a cosmopolitan facelift, but there is a raising rainbow in Vietnam as the government has rapidly changed its attitudes toward the LGBT community from condemnation a decade ago to today, allowing pride parades, gay weddings, the right to change legal gender and gay and lesbians serve openly in the military.

-Hanoi Pride has been held and growing annually in September since 2012 and while it’s not yet at the level of Taipei Pride – one of the world’s biggest Pride’s – it is a surprisingly big event with thousands of people taking place in the colorful parade.
-In the week beforehand there are plenty of LGBT exhibitions, discussions, film screenings and a bike rally.
+Hanoi Pride has been held and growing annually in September since 2012, and while it’s not yet at the level of Taipei Pride – one of the world’s biggest Pride – it is a surprisingly big event with thousands of people taking place in the colorful parade.
+In the week beforehand, there are plenty of LGBT exhibitions, discussions, film screenings and a bike rally.

-It even seems to have the implicit support of the ‘communist’ regime here, unlike in China where activities can be arranged but there is still no Pride Parade – or worst yet the roll-back of gay rights in Istanbul and Turkey.
+It even seems to have the implicit support of the ‘communist’ regime here, unlike in China, where activities can be arranged, but there is still no Pride Parade – or, worst yet, the roll-back of gay rights in Istanbul and Turkey.
 Hanoi is rapidly developing thanks to the current tourism boom and redefining itself, so we hope that more gay events, bars, and venues in Hanoi pop up in the future.